-If you’re a beginner, running a multilingual WP site can feel a little challenging.
+If you’re a beginner, running a multilingual WordPress site can feel a little challenging.
 Fortunately, it isn’t as difficult or time consuming as you might think.
 In this beginner WP tutorial, we’re going to teach you how to use WPML to add different languages to your WordPress website.

 What is WPML?

-In simplest terms, WPML is something that you can use to run a multilingual website without knowing anything about coding.
+In simplest terms, WPML is something that you can use to run a multilingual WordPress site without knowing anything about coding.
 After a quick and easy WordPress install, you’ll be able to choose the languages you want and start to translate them on your site.
 The default installation comes with more than 40 languages to choose from, ensuring that there are plenty of options.
 Users can even go as far as to add language variants to their site using WPML’s language editor (for example, you could switch from Mexican Spanish to Cuban Spanish if needed).

 How it Works